- About the Person-Specific Select Menus Report

 FAQ

-A person-specific select menu is being skipped (i.e., not generated) for a resident/patient?
+A person-specific select menu being skipped (i.e., not generated)?
+Not all tickets are being printed?
+Only one ticket printed?

 Possible Reason 1: It could be that the person's service type is set to non-select for the meal service (breakfast, lunch, dinner) that you are printing a menu for.